anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.md

 - Network interfaces (PFs/VFs and drivers)
 - Additional Kubernetes features (device plugins, CNIs)

-After updating the configuration, BMRA is installed using Ansible playbooks:
+Once completed, the cluster must be accessible through the `kubectl` CLI from the master nodes.
+It is possible to interact with the cluster from a jumphost outside of the cluster by using the kubeconfig file, usually found in `$HOME/.kube/config` on the master nodes.
+This file can be copied to the jumphost and referenced through the `KUBECONFIG` environment variable, after which the cluster can be managed through `kubectl` from the jumphost.

+While the presentation of resources can depend on the specific features and functionality, a good way to start is to check the node status as follows:
 ```
-$ ansible-playbook -i inventory.ini playbooks/cluster.yml
+kubectl get node <NAME> -o json | jq ".status.allocatable"
 ```

-Once completed, the cluster is accessible through the `kubectl` CLI from the master nodes.
-It is possible to interact with the cluster from a jumphost outside of the cluster by using the kubeconfig file found in `$HOME/.kube/config`.
+Resources related to networks are usually handled differently, with the exception of hardware resources which are usually listed under each node.
+There are two common CNI multiplexers that are both considered for the RI-2, [Multus](https://github.com/intel/multus-cni) and [DANM](https://github.com/nokia/danm).
+They both provide similar functionlity, but with some differences in how resources are defined, configured and consumed.

+For the ongoing proof of concept work related to both RA-2 and RI-2, most of the features specifically aimed at production ready deployments are initially omitted.
+These features include but are not limited to:
+- High availability
+- Network infrastucture
+- Storage
+- Security

 <a name="4.4"></a>
 ## 4.4 Validation of the Reference Implementation